William Russell (banker): Coal leases

 The Russells joined the Grand Allies.
 This was a group of coal-owning families, active in exploiting the Northumberland and Durham Coalfield.
 They developed pre-steam waggonways, and a system of wayleaves worked out with landowners, to extract coal.
 Others involved were the Brandlings, Liddells and the Bowes family.
 Wayleaves for the coalfield were strategic tools, and were used to support monopoly.
 Around 1825 William Russell the grandson was negotiating for a deal with the Marquess of Londonderry and John George Lambton for wayleave access to Penshaw on the River Wear, in return for blocking construction of the Stockton and Darlington Railway.

-The Sunderland bank
+Sunderland bank

 Joseph Maude, one of the founders of the bank in Kendal, recorded a bill on the Sunderland Bank in 1774; he had an account there.
 Russell, Allan & Wade, as it was termed in a 1790s directory entry, had Hankey & Co. as the London bank on which it drew.
 It was the first bank in Sunderland.

 With a change of partner, the bank then traded as Russell, Allan & Maling.
 It closed before 1803.
 The three partners, William Russell, Robert Allan, and John Maling I, married three sisters, the daughters of Robert Harrison.
 Robert Allan (1740–1806) was a younger brother of George Allan, of the Blackwell Grange family, sons of the wealthy attorney James Allan (1712–1790) and his wife Elizabeth Pemberton.